Rayyan98/pino-sns-transport/README.md

 - `keyExamineDepth` is the maximum depth level of json objects at which the keys will be examined for `excludeKeys`.
 The default value is 3.
 - `includeLogs` can be used to filter for logs that need to published and discard the rest.
 Providing an empty array here has the same effect as not providing a value which is that all logs will be published unless filtered out by `excludeLogs`.
 Unlike `excludeKeys`, this does not support dot notation for now
 - `excludeLogs` can be used to prevent certain logs from being published whose value at `key` matches the `pattern`.
 Unlike `excludeKeys`, this does not support dot notation for now
+- `writeBackEnabled`, default is true and works only if the pino optional peer dependency is met and there is a file descriptor present on std out.
+Any errors encountered during initialization of package or publishing messages are written to std out along with log payload.

 ### Nuances